 Currently, we are displaying some of the panels from the Minnesota Historical Society’s recently closed, We Are Hmong Minnesota Exhibit, enhancing it with our collection to make this exhibit informative and educational for those with interest in learning about the Hmong history, culture, and language.

-We also have an exhibit of how the Hmong came to know Christ and the many missionaries that came to ministered to the Hmong in Laos.
 Visit to the Center for Hmong Studies’ museum and archives are free and open to the public.
 Our public hours are:

 Mondays and Wednesdays from 9 am – noon, 2 pm – 3:30 pm.